openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The following code creates a cross using the Sprite class and applies a glow filter to it:

-import flash.display.Sprite;
+import openfl.display.Sprite;

-import flash.filters.BitmapFilterQuality; import flash.filters.GlowFilter;
+import openfl.filters.BitmapFilterQuality; import openfl.filters.GlowFilter;

 // Create a cross graphic.